-I acknowledge that a materially false, fictitious, or fraudulent statement (or concealment or omission of a material fact) in this certification, or in the application that it supports, may be the subject of criminal prosecution (including under 18 U.S.C. §§ 1001 and/or 1621, and/or 34 U.S.C. §§ 10271-10273), and also may subject me and the applicant to civil penalties and administrative remedies for false claims or otherwise (including under 31 U.S.C. §§ 3729-3730 and 3801-3812).
-I also acknowledge that DOJ awards, including certifications provided in connection with such awards, are subject to review by DOJ, including by the COPS Office, the Office of Justice Programs, or the Office on Violence Against Women, and by DOJ's Office of the Inspector General.
-I and the applicant acknowledge that elections or other selections of new officials-that is, changes in authorized representatives such as a chief executive officer authorized to bind or otherwise act on behalf of the applicant-will not relieve the applicant of its obligations under any grant or cooperative agreement if funded.
+I acknowledge that a materially false, fictitious, or fraudulent statement (or concealment or omission of a material fact) in this certification, or in the application that it supports, may be the subject of criminal prosecution (including under 18 U.S.C. §§ 1001 and/or 1621, and/or 34 U.S.C. §§ 10271-10273), and also may subject me and the Applicant to civil penalties and administrative remedies for false claims or otherwise (including under 31 U.S.C. §§ 3729-3730 and 3801-3812).
+I also acknowledge that the Department's awards, including certifications provided in connection with such awards, are subject to review by the Department, including by its Office of the Inspector General.